 Through one-to-one and group peer support we can help you with:

-If you were diagnosed while pregnant, are having your first child since your diagnosis, or are living with HIV and planning to get pregnant, we can provide emotional and practical support including information about reducing the risk of onward transmission and treatment options.
+Whether you were diagnosed while pregnant, are having your first child since your diagnosis, living with HIV and planning to get pregnant or a new mum, we can provide emotional and practical support including information about reducing the risk of onward transmission and treatment options.

 Our groups offer the opportunity to meet other people living with HIV in a safe and comfortable environment.
 We have specific groups for women as well as mixed groups.
 Click on each group for more details